 Scaphoid fractures have a risk of not healing properly due to the poor blood supply.
 If this happens then in some cases the fracture is immobilized again for a further 4 to 6 weeks.
 Immobilizing beyond this time is unlikely to be beneficial so in this case, surgery is often required and many surgeons would do this sooner rather than opt for a further period of immobilization.

 The bones in the wrist need to move in a perfect arc and if there is any disruption to this movement then pain and stiffness is the result.
-A scaphoid fracture typically affects young adults in their 20’s and 30’s and is caused by a fall only an outstretched hand.
-If can also be common in punching sports such as boxing.
+A scaphoid fracture typically affects young adults in their 20’s and 30’s.
+It is caused by a fall onto an outstretched hand, or sometimes in punching sports such as boxing.

 The scaphoid bone is particularly important and if it does not heal properly this can lead to progressive stiffness and pain in the wrist possibly leading to arthritis or wear and tear in the joint known as post-traumatic arthritis of the wrist which is particularly debilitating.

-A scaphoid fracture should be treated aggressively and the majority, if they are picked up early enough, can be treated in a plaster cast for between 6 and 8 weeks.
+A scaphoid fracture should be treated aggressively.
+The majority, if they are picked up early enough, can be treated in a plaster cast for between 6 and 8 weeks.
 In most cases, the fracture will heal.
 However, more problematic and severe fractures will need to be operated on.
 The blood supply to the scaphoid bone will be so compromised that even with 8 weeks in plaster it is unlikely to heal.

 A more modern technique called a percutaneous technique means the wrist is operated on without having to open up the wrist surgically but by inserting a screw through the bone to immobilize it via a tiny hole.
 This is attractive for the self-employed or professional sportspeople who do not want to have the long recovery time required for a long operation.